microsoft/fabrikate-definitions/definitions/fabrikate-eck/README.md

     method: "remote-url"
 ```

-# Elastic Cloud on Kubernetes - ECK

-ECK (Elastic Cloud on Kubernetes) encompasses the Elasticsearch operator.

 ## Deploy ECK

-1. Monitor the operator logs
+1. Modify the  Elasticsearch to your configuration

-> `kubectl -n elastic-system logs -f statefulset.apps/elastic-operator`

-2. Deploy Elasticsearch

 > `kubectl -n elasticsearch apply -f manifests/eck-cluster.yaml`

-This sample cluster may be already applied.
+A quickstart sample cluster is deployed by default.

 More information about deploying ECK can be found [here](https://www.elastic.co/guide/en/cloud-on-k8s/current/k8s-quickstart.html#k8s-deploy-eck)